Skip to content

 Sagittarius constellation,sagittarius stars,sagittarius star map

-Other notable deep sky objects in Sagittarius include the planetary nebulae NGC 6537 (the Red Spider Nebula), NGC 6445 (the Box Nebula), NGC 6818 (the Little Gem Nebula), and M 1-42 (the Eye of Sauron Nebula), the star-forming nebula NGC 6559, and the Sagittarius Dwarf Elliptical Galaxy, one of Milky Way’s satellite galaxies.
+Other notable deep sky objects in Sagittarius include the planetary nebulae NGC 6537 (the Red Spider Nebula), NGC 6445 (the Box Nebula), NGC 6818 (the Little Gem Nebula), and M 1-42 (the Eye of Sauron Nebula), the star-forming nebula NGC 6559, Barnard’s Galaxy, and the Sagittarius Dwarf Elliptical Galaxy, one of Milky Way’s satellite galaxies.
+Sagittarius also contains Sagittarius A*, the Milky Way’s central black hole, and the massive open clusters known as the Quintuplet Cluster and the Arches Cluster near the Galactic centre.

-Sagittarius is also home to many interesting stars.
-These include the blue-white giant Kaus Australis, the constellation’s brightest star, the luminous blue variable known as the Pistol Star, the Wolf-Rayet star WR 102ka (the Peony Star), the latter two among the most luminous stars known in our galaxy, the red supergiants KW Sagittarii and VX Sagittarii, notable for their exceptional size, Sakurai’s Object (V4334 Sagittarii), a star believed to have been born again as a red giant after a brief period of being a white dwarf, and the bright orange giants Kaus Media, Kaus Borealis, Alnasl and Tau Sagittarii.
+Sagittarius also hosts the luminous blue variable known as the Pistol Star and the Wolf-Rayet star WR 102ka (the Peony Star), both among the most luminous stars known in our galaxy, the red supergiants KW Sagittarii and VX Sagittarii, notable for their exceptional size, and Sakurai’s Object (V4334 Sagittarii), a star believed to have been born again as a red giant after a brief period of being a white dwarf.

-The best time of year to observe the stars and deep sky objects of Sagittarius is during the month of August, when the constellation rises high above the horizon in the evening sky.
+The best time of the year to observe the stars and deep sky objects of Sagittarius is during the month of August, when the constellation rises high above the horizon in the early evening.
 The entire constellation is visible from locations between the latitudes 55° N and 90° S.

 The 10 brightest stars in Sagittarius are Kaus Australis (Epsilon Sgr, mag.
 1.85), Nunki (Sigma Sgr, mag.
 2.05), Ascella (Zeta Sgr, mag.
 2.59), Kaus Media (Delta Sgr, mag.
 2.70), Kaus Borealis (Lambda Sgr, mag.
 2.82), Albaldah (Pi Sgr, mag.
 2.89), Alnasl (Gamma² Sgr, mag.
 2.98), Eta Sagittarii (mag.
 3.11), Phi Sagittarii (mag.
 3.17), and Tau Sagittarii (mag.
 3.326).